 Here are a few prominent events that we know will convince you to get out and enjoy Concord and other spots in Cabarrus County:

 - Speedway Christmas (from November to January).
-By the way, this is one of the best kid-friendly events in North Carolina.
+By the way, this is one awesome kid-friendly event and among our favorite displays of Christmas lights in North Carolina.

-- Minor League Baseball Games at the Intimidators Stadium (from April to September).
+- Minor League Baseball Games at the Atrium Health Ballpark (from April to September).